Going to AWS re:Invent 2024?

 6. In some cases, resources may be managed externally or have attributes controlled by external processes.
 Ignoring changes to these attributes allows Terraform to coexist with external management systems without interfering with their functionality.

-7. Tags attached to resources often contain metadata or organizational labels that do not affect resource behavior.
+7. Tags attached to Terraform resources often contain metadata or organizational labels that do not affect resource behavior.
 Ignoring changes to tag attributes can help maintain consistent tagging practices without triggering unnecessary updates.

 Using Terraform ignore_changes — examples